So You Want to Be a Medical Illustrator? Here’s How to Get Started

 What Exactly Is Medical Illustration?

 Medical illustration is all about using visuals to make complex scientific or medical concepts easier to understand.
 Think anatomy drawings, surgical diagrams, 3D animations of how medications work in the body, or educational content for patients.
+All of this is considered medical art.
 These illustrations show up everywhere—from science classrooms to operating rooms.
+This is an evolving field at the intersection of art, biology, medicine and technology.

-Medical illustrators work closely with professionals in medicine, science, and education.
-Their art has a purpose: to teach, inform, and sometimes even save lives.
+Medical illustrators and scientific illustrators work closely with professionals in medicine, science and education.
+Their medical art has a purpose: to teach, inform and sometimes even save lives.

 A Rowan University biomedical art and visualization major uses a touch screen to work on a project.

-There’s no single way to become a medical illustrator, but your education will typically combine art and science.
-Many medical illustrators earn a bachelor’s degree in fields like:
+There’s no single pathway to becoming a medical illustrator, but your education will typically combine art and science.
+Many medical illustrators earn a bachelor’s degree in fields such as:

 • Attention to detail: Medical accuracy is everything.

-• Comfort with technology: Many illustrators use programs like Adobe Illustrator, Photoshop, and 3D rendering tools.
+• Comfort with technology: Many illustrators use programs such as Adobe Illustrator, Photoshop and 3D rendering tools.

 • Communication: You’ll often work with scientists and doctors who depend on you to translate their knowledge into visuals.